judyyuehui/HeterogenousAgentModel/README.md

 ## Repository Privacy

-Considering that the majority of the code is sample code provided in class, you might want to keep the repository private to avoid potential issues with academic integrity and copyright.
-Always check with your course instructor or institution's policies regarding sharing course materials online.
+Considering that the majority of the code is sample code provided in class, please let me know if I should keep the repository private to avoid potential issues with academic integrity and copyright.